splunk/public-o11y-docs/admin/admin-onboarding/phase1/phase1-arch-gdi.rst

 You can also use the Zero Config auto instrumentation implementation for Java of .NET, described in the following section.

-Focus on auto instrumentation and confirm that the existing setup allows spans and traces to be captured by the OpenTelemetry agent and forwarded successfully to Splunk Observability Cloud.
-Once this is completed, traces and spans show in the Splunk APM according to services provided.
+Focus on autoinstrumentation and confirm that the existing setup allows spans and traces to be captured by the OpenTelemetry agent and forwarded successfully to Splunk Observability Cloud.
+After this is completed, traces and spans show in the Splunk APM according to services provided.

 .. _phase1-zero-config: